 For several years I thought about how best to grow leaders at many levels within SmithBucklin in a way that would be purposeful, organized, disciplined, impactful and sustainable.
 In early 2010, my ideas and thoughts around content, desired outcomes, student selection and other key aspects were sufficiently developed to seriously begin planning.
 My plan was to build the program’s curriculum and content based on the leadership framework that I had developed over the years.
 I sought and received valuable assistance with the program’s unique instructional design from independent consultant Dick Dooley, someone I’ve known for more than 25 years.
 In February 2011, the Leadership Learning Forum held the first session for its inaugural class.

-Every fall I invite 18 employees to apply for the program.
-For each candidate, the application process includes an initial meeting with me, responding in writing to five questions, and a final meeting to review written responses.
-Potential candidates include a wide range of employees with varying job functions and seniority.
-Regardless of position, to be considered an individual must consistently and significantly outperform his or her peer groups, demonstrate great potential for an increase in scope of responsibility and impact, show considerable capacity to grow and succeed in his or her career within SmithBucklin, have a strong desire for a career in executive management – either at the SmithBucklin corporate-level or in service to client organizations – and embody SmithBucklin’s values.
-To be accepted into the program, candidates must also assert and demonstrate a deep commitment for personal learning and growth, as well as a willingness to sacrifice personal time to the rigors and demands of the program.
+For each class, the company’s senior management team would identify 18 employees with varying job functions and seniority to apply for the program.
+To be considered, an individual must consistently perform her or his job at an exceptionally high level, demonstrate great potential for increased responsibility and impact, show considerable capacity to grow and succeed at SmithBucklin, have a strong desire for a career in executive management – either at the SmithBucklin corporate level or in service to client organizations – and embody SmithBucklin’s values.
+To be accepted into the program, candidates also must assert and demonstrate a deep commitment for personal learning and growth, as well as a willingness to sacrifice personal time to meet the program’s demands.